tarteel101/Shell-Design/README.md

     while (wait(NULL) > 0);
 }
 ```
-This part does the following:
+This function do the following:

 - Splits the input into different commands.
 For example, if you type ls; pwd, it separates ls and pwd into two different commands.
 - For each command, it creates a "child process" using fork()—this is like having a separate worker run the command.